Research in HCL and HCLv

 Dr. Philip Thompson, MD Anderson Cancer Center, USA

-Between 2016 and 2021, the HCLF partnered with the SASS Foundation for Medical Research to jointly fund fellowship awards.
-In 2017, we launched the first cohort of HCL fellowship awardees with more than $150,000 in early career research support.
+In 2017, the HCLF and SASS Foundation launched the first cohort of HCL fellowship awardees with more than $150,000 in early career research support.
 Fellowship awards were aimed at investigators who wish to pursue a career involving clinical or fundamental research in hairy cell leukemia or related leukemia research fields under an experienced research sponsor's mentorship.
 We funded fellowship awards up to $75,000 per year.
 This initiative was completed in 2021.

 Dr. Wendy Pang, Stanford University School of Medicine, USA